hmdc/puppet-module-openondemand/README.md

 The following are the versions of this module and the supported versions of Open OnDemand:

+* Module 7.x supports OnDemand 4.0 and 3.1
 * Module 5.x and 6.x supports Open OnDemand 3.1 and 3.0
 * Module 3.x and 4.x supports Open OnDemand 3.0
 * Module 2.x supports Open OnDemand 2.x